clarkphp/100-days-of-code/rules.md

 1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
 2. Coding at work DOES NOT count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
-4. I will update the (Log)[r1-log.md] with the day's progress and provide a link so that others can see my progress.
+4. I will update my [Log](r1-log.md) with the day's progress and provide a link so that others can see my progress.
 5. I will work on REAL PROJECTS, facing real challenges.
 Tutorials, online courses, and other similar resources DO NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](https://github.com/kallaway/100-days-of-code/blob/master/FAQ.md))
+(If you've just started learning to code, read [Alex's FAQ](https://github.com/kallaway/100-days-of-code/blob/master/FAQ.md))

 ## Ideas to make this challenge more effective
 1. To increase the chances of success, it's a requirement that you add a link to each of the day posts in the [log](r1-log.md).
 It can be a link to a commit on GitHub, a link to a blog post, etc.